 Scam email is a serious problem because hackers use it to deliver new ‘fast-break’ or ‘zero-day’ attacks.
-Endpoint antivirus software can detect known threats and it can play a role in stopping threats that might be introduced via means other than email, like on a USB or flash drive.
+Endpoint antivirus software can detect known threats and it can play a role in stopping threats that might be introduced via means other than email, like USB or flash drives.
 But zero-day malware delivered in scam emails is likely to fly under the antivirus radar.

 In one email scam MailGuard intercepted the scammers used over 160 variations of the attack to stay ahead of antivirus updates.

 Companies that rely on endpoint antivirus protection alone are playing Russian roulette with their data-security.
 Cybercriminals know that humans are a cybersecurity loophole.
 Their objective is to get email with a malware payload into a company’s inboxes, because people are much easier to trick than machines.
 If they can get one person inside a company to open a scam email and click on a link, they can infect the whole company’s computer network.

 “Shockingly, more than 90% of internet crime is perpetrated via email.
 Most people cannot recognise the tell-tale signs of a criminal email and will click on dangerous messages without thinking twice.
 In fact, 97% of people can't discern phishing emails from the real thing, and of those, nearly 25% will click on dangerous links.